-Perhaps the first question that should be asked is whether you would be better served by purchasing and owning a laptop backpack or a messenger bag.
-We recommend laptop backpacks over messenger bags for almost all users, except perhaps bike messengers/commuters or postal carriers who need instant access to the contents of their bags.
-Generally speaking, backpacks are more comfortable and have a larger carrying capacity, making them more practical in most situations.
-That said, some people who commute pretty much entirely by bike prefer messenger bags.
-Check out our Messenger Bag Review if you are interested in messenger bags.
-Our review of the best day backpacks may also have products that would pique your interest.
+Perhaps the first question that should arise is whether you would be better off purchasing and owning a laptop backpack or a messenger bag.
+We recommend laptop backpacks over messenger bags for most users, except bike messengers/commuters or postal carriers who need instant access to the contents of their bags.
+Generally speaking, backpacks carry more comfortably and have a larger carrying capacity, making them more practical in most situations.
+That said, some people who commute by bike might prefer messenger bags.
+Messenger bags also have the advantage of being easily moved out of the way, which is convenient in busy areas like public transportation.

 Zippers or Top-Loaders?

 The alternative to a top-loader is a pack that uses zippers to seal its compartments.
-These bags tend to have many compartments, instead of just one large one, so work better for keeping many items separate and organized.
-In general, the zippered openings are also bigger and accessible from the sides and top, as opposed to simply on the top.
-The downside to these bags is that we found that zippers typically provide leak points in a heavy rain.
+These options tend to have many compartments, instead of just one large one, to help keep items separate and organized.
+In general, the zippered openings are bigger and accessible from the sides and top, as opposed to solely on the top.
+The downside to these bags is that we found that zippers typically provide leak points in heavy rain.
 Also, there are more easily accessible openings for a person to potentially steal your things if you are on the subway or in other crowded city areas.

 Travel or Work?

 Some people are looking for a laptop backpack specifically to travel, rather than simply commuting to and from work or school.
 If you are looking for a travel bag, then considerations that should be high on your list are easy to access to the computer for going through airport security, protection, and packability.
 Also, consider what you want to carry in your backpack to determine what type of bag you need.